Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

  </p>

 #### 📊 General Findings
-- EU participants dominated all other regions in the sample.
-- The maximum order total for purchase events is about $500.00, and the minimum is about $5.00, with a mean of about $23.88 and a standard deviation of about 72.22.
-- About 66% of users proceed from login to the product page; about 50% of those at the product page proceed to purchase.
-- About 15% of customers proceed to purchase without putting the product in the cart.
-- About 33.33% of users convert.
-- In the initial test by my predecessor, 441 users belonged to both groups, and 446 users participated in both tests.
-- The highest number of events occurred on the 21st of December 2020 (14044 events).
-- 8961 participants; representing about 23% of the new users on or before 21st December 2020, from the EU region were used for the test.
+- The test sample was dominated by EU participants, representing ~23% of new users on or before 21st December 2020, ensuring the results primarily reflect EU customer behavior.
+- User behavior shows clear drop-offs: ~66% of users proceed from login to product page, and only ~50% of those proceed to purchase, while ~15% purchase without adding items to the cart.
+- Overall conversion rate across the test is ~33.3%.
+- The maximum order value is ~$500, the minimum ~$5, with a mean of ~$23.88 (SD ~72.22), indicating a wide variance in purchase sizes.
-- There is a statistically significant difference between groups A and B which implies the test was successful.
+- A statistically significant difference was observed between groups A and B, confirming that the test was correctly randomized and capable of detecting differences.

 #### 🎯 Recommendations
-- There is a significant difference between the groups.
-However, group A significantly exceeds Group B in number of customers and revenue.
+- Group A outperforms Group B in both the number of customers and revenue generated.
-- Thus, there will be a reduction in purchases with the introduction of the improved recommendation system; do not introduce the recommendation system.
+- Introducing the improved recommendation system is expected to reduce purchases; therefore, do not implement the change in the current form.

 #### Software and Tools
 ![](https://img.shields.io/badge/Python-Pandas-informational?style=flat&color=2bbc8a)